yegor-pelykh/KunaAPI/README.md

 # KunaAPI
- Node.js library to interact with Kuna API v3.\
+ **Node.js library to interact with Kuna API v3.**

  Minimum dependencies.\
+ Maximum type definition for request and response data types.\
  Each method returns a Promise.

 ## Installation